 Tailings in Mining

-Tailings are a by-product of the mineral recovery process, which are generally created when ore is crushed and ground in the milling processes.
-Tailings have the form of a liquid slurry containing metal or mineral particles and water, which are then pumped to storage facilities that are typically built with earth dams, reported ICMM.
-The residue gradually dries and compacts, allowing vegetation to be planted to recover the environment.
+Tailings are high-risk assets that are a by-product of the mineral recovery process, which are generally created when ore is crushed and ground in the milling processes, generating a liquid slurry that contains metal or mineral particles and water.
+The tailings are pumped to storage facilities that are typically built with earth dams.
+As the residue gradually dries and compacts, vegetation can be planted to recover the environment.
 To discharge tailings water to the drainage system or reuse it, it must first be treated to eliminate contamination and potential risks to the environment and local communities.

-According to ICMM, tailings management is a long-term responsibility and must be carried out in accordance with regulatory regimes, as it must be safe and effective throughout the life of an operation and after its closure.
+The management of tailings is a long-term responsibility and must be carried out in accordance with regulatory regimes to make it safe and effective throughout the life of an operation and after its closure, according to the International Council on Mining and Metals (ICMM).
 Aftercare varies greatly depending on the nature of the tailings.
 As a result, mining companies must study their residues and implement the best short-term and long-term measures to ensure their physical and chemical stability, as well as proper future land use.
 Without proper management, tailings can have extreme impacts, as pollution and dust emissions can be toxic.
-There have been cases where tailings storage facilities fail, causing materials to flood and affect the environment, sometimes resulting in people’s deaths.
+There have been cases where tailings storage facilities fail, causing materials to flood, affecting the environment and sometimes resulting in death.

-There are several factors that increase the risk of failure of tailings dams compared to other structures, including high water level on the tailings dam slope, lack of monitoring and understanding of its behavior and an inadequate investigation of the dam’s location.
+There are several factors that increase the risk of failure of tailings dams compared to other structures, including a high-water level on the tailings dam slope, lack of monitoring and understanding of its behavior and an inadequate investigation of the dam’s location.

 Accidents and Risk Facilities Around the World

 The collapse of Minas Gerais in Brumadinho in January is considered the worst industrial accident in Brazil.
-The tailings dam released a mudflow that affected the mine's offices, cafeteria and nearby houses, farms, inns and roads, killing 270 people.
+The tailings dam released a mudflow that killed 270 people and affected the mine's offices, cafeteria and nearby houses, farms, inns and roads.
 The Brazilian mining company Vale and German auditor TÜV SÜD face charges including murder and environmental crimes.
 According to investigations, TÜV SÜD inspected the dam before the accident and its analysis did not meet official requirements.
-Brazilian judges have ordered Vale to repair the damage, involving socio-economic and socio-environmental compensations.
+Brazilian judges have ordered Vale to repair the damage, involving socio-economic and socio-environmental compensation.

 Responsible Mining Foundation (RMF) reported that there are 223 billion tons of tailings stored in more than 30,000 tailings storage facilities around the world that are active, inactive and abandoned.
-RMF highlighted the great risks that exist, especially in abandoned sites, as there is no one responsible.
-Approximately a third of TSF’s current global portfolio needs urgent intervention and the costs to eliminate those risks are high, with US$670 billion required.
-RMF said this global responsibility must translate to action, as it threatens the lives of many people around the world.
+RMF highlighted the great risks that exist, especially at abandoned sites because there is no oversight.
+Approximately a third of the global TSF portfolio requires urgent intervention.
+The costs to eliminate those risks are high are estimated at US$670 billion.

 Promoting Good Tailings Management

-According to IZW, the keys to avoiding disasters and reducing risks are good data collection, proper design and an efficient monitoring system.
+According to hydraulic engineering information center IZW, the keys to avoiding disasters and reducing risks are good data collection, proper design and an efficient monitoring system.
 However, equipment must be reliable in the long term and the equipment must be inspected and controlled regularly.

 Tailings Management in Mexico

 The need to implement global standards and technology to improve tailings management has long been a goal for many mining companies, together with the implementation of best practices and technologies to achieve it.
-During Mexico Mining Forum 2021, Mitchell Krebs, CEO of Coeur Mining, said the company pursues high standards and that Coeur's operational risk reduction plan on tailings dams follows authorized international guidelines, effective filtration and hydraulic control systems, as well as an excellent tailings management track record.
+Couer Mining is one example.
+During Mexico Mining Forum 2021, Mitchell Krebs, CEO of Coeur Mining, said the company pursues high standards and that Coeur's operational risk reduction plan on tailings dams follows authorized international guidelines, effective filtration and hydraulic control systems.
 Furthermore, Krebs mentioned that the tailings of Palmarejo, Coeur’s operation in Mexico, are classified as non-potentially acid-generating and that any water discharged to the environment passes through a secondary inverse osmosis treatment to comply with environmental regulations.

-Meanwhile, Bradley Langille, CEO of GoGold Resources, explained that the company has generated innovation around tailings.
+Bradley Langille, CEO of GoGold Resources, said that his company has generated innovation around tailings.
 He explained that as a junior company, it is difficult to have great technologies like other mining companies because of limited resources.
-However, Langille ensured that the company is working to promote ESG practices.
+However, Langille said that GoGold is working to promote ESG practices.
 At GoGold's Mexico asset, the Parrot project in Chihuahua, the company has been transporting tailings to a heap leach facility located 14km from the city of Parral.